-In Germany, health care quality is very high and waiting times to consult specialists or undergo surgery are very rare.
-Patients can choose their own GP and do not need any intermediary to consult a specialist.
-Health care costs however are rather expensive and coverage by health care funds is only partial.
+In Germany, health care quality is very high and waiting times to consult specialists or undergo surgery are rarely lengthy.
+Patients can choose their own GP and generally do not need any intermediary to consult a specialist.
+Healthcare costs, however, are rather expensive and coverage by health care funds is only partial.

-If you're traveling to Germany, you need to take out a private health insurance before departure.
-An optimal coverage is essential due to expensive health care costs that might arise from accident or serious illness.
+If you're travelling to Germany as a non-EU member, you need to take out private health insurance before departure.
+Optimal coverage is essential due to expensive health care costs that might arise from accident or serious illness.

 European Health Insurance Card

-EU citizens are covered in Germany through their European Health Insurance Card (EHIC).
+EU citizens are covered in Germany through their European Health Insurance Card (EHIC), which can be helpful during the initial relocation period (if you are still insured in your home country.
 With the EHIC, health related costs in the country will be taken in charge in the same conditions as for German nationals.
 If you don't have an EHIC, visit your national health fund to get some information before leaving for Germany.

 When moving your habitual residence to Germany, you should register with the S1 form rather than using the EHIC.
 You can contact your local health insurance authority to locate the relevant institution issuing the S1.
 Once in possession of the S1, you must submit the form with the local German authority.
 The EHIC does not cover costs if your purpose of your stay is obtaining medical treatment.